NCBI-Codeathons/psss-team3/creating-benchmarks/subsequences/README.md

 ```

+**Notes:**
-**Note:** this takes ~25 minutes to generate a single sub-sampled dataset for the full transmark dataset.
++ this takes approx 25 minutes to generate a single sub-sampled dataset for the full transmark dataset.
++ when running the script on the decoy sequences, the .fa headers are formed in a way that is incompatible with the logic in the script.
+To account for this, make sure the .fa headers do not contain spaces, and thus are not unique: `less transmarkORFandDNA.pfa.orf | seqkit replace -p "decoy\sacc\s" -r "decoy-acc-" > transmarkORFandDNA.pfa.orf.unique`

 ### Protocol for downstream processing